Savannah Clay Community

 Return Shipping Specific to Sip: A Ceramic Cup Show

-For Sip: A Ceramic Cup Show you are required to provide return shipping. (most galleries have a similar policy)
+For Sip: A Ceramic Cup Show you are required to provide return shipping for unsold work. (most galleries have a similar policy)

 Links to packing guides and information for other ceramic artwork